 - 2. Do the following when your warning or shutdown system is activated: - a.
 Check the temperature gauge.
 If above 205°F (96°C), shut off the engine immediately. - b.
-Use the Trouble Shooting Guide on page 20 to isolate the cause of the overheat.
+Use the Trouble Shooting Guide on page 22 to isolate the cause of the overheat.

-cap of an overheated engine.
+CAUTION: Do not remove the water fill cap of an overheated engine.
 Escaping high temperature steam can cause severe burns.
 Allow the engine to cool and then remove the cap slowly using protective clothing.